-When turning the spotlight on blinds you cannot avoid to mention their numerous functional features, not only do they provide one touch light and privacy control but depending on the style you choose they can provide energy efficient insulation and UV protection.
+When turning the spotlight on blinds you cannot avoid mentioning their numerous functional features, not only do they provide one-touch light and privacy control but depending on the style you choose they can provide energy efficient insulation and UV protection.

 The overall energy efficiency and ultimately the sustainability of your home can be affected by the type of blinds you choose.
 With so much concern over the environmental impact and costs of consumable energy, choosing energy efficient window treatments is a sensible, viable and popular option.

 When planning your window furnishings it is also important to consider how your blind selection can enhance and complement the existing décor and general feel of your home, look for a style that is in keeping with the look, feel and theme of your interior.
 Timber shutters and Venetians offer a more classic feel, while metals such as aluminium are more suited to a contemporary home.

 Depending on the amount of privacy you require blinds come in a range of fabrics and materials which offer varying visibility, from total block out to sunscreen, which still offers some view of the outside.
 Shading the interior of your home is important for a number of reasons; helping to maintain a comfortable ambient temperature as well as protecting your furniture and flooring from the damaging UV rays of the sun.